 YOUR SAILING AREA

-After a day of sailing, cross the invisible German-Danish maritime border and shelter in the harbour of Sønderborg, on the island of Als.
+After breakfast, it will be time to set the sails towards the eastern shore of the fjord, where will see Laboe’s naval memorial.
+After a day’s sailing, we will cross the invisible German-Danish maritime border and find ourselves in the sheltering harbour of Sønderborg, on the island of Als, which will be our anchorage for the night.
 A major attraction is the castle, with its gardens, within clear sight of our anchorage.
 Take a walk along the harbour with the historic merchant’s houses and a stroll through the Old Town with its typical Danish tranquillity.

 All voyages for Eye of the Wind